 This is some of the most sharp, controversial and exciting rock music you will ever hear.
 Helped by singer Evgeny Morozov and by the exceptional guitar player Dmitry Yanshin, Zhakirov fronts a lot of music styles, distorcing them through his low fidelity, sick approach.
 The general mood kinda reminds me of the Residents, but I prefer DK because their music is more rhythmic and catchy.

-From the post-punk and polka mix of "Vot tak vota" to the devastated version of "La cucaracha" that is "Agdam", from the endless guitar solo of "Blednaya lyubov'" to the lo-fi pop anthem "Odekolon", this anthology will take your breath away.
+From the post-punk and polka mix of "Vot tak vota" to that devastated version of "La cucaracha" titled "Agdam", from the endless guitar solo of "Blednaya lyubov'" to the lo-fi pop anthem "Odekolon", this anthology contains some weird, exciting music.

 P.S.
 If you're a fan of Vincent Price, you surely will appreciate his laugh at the beginning of "Prorekha sheyk".